America's Retail Champions

 Floating Share Widget

 NRF's America's Retail Champions program celebrates Main Street retailers who advocate on behalf of the industry.
-The program offers up to 50 small U.S. retailers a complimentary trip to Washington for the Retail Advocates Summit, September 5-6, 2018, where they'll be recognized at a special reception and meet face-to-face with policymakers to share what's important to them and how legislative decisions are affecting their business.
+The program offers up to 50 small U.S. retailers a complimentary trip to Washington D.C. for the Retail Advocates Summit, where they are recognized at a special reception and meet face-to-face with policymakers to share what's important to them and how legislative decisions are affecting their business.
 Retail Champions are Main Street business owners who are community leaders and strong retail industry advocates at all levels of government.

 America's Retail Champion of the Year 2017